-- be 18 or older when you apply
+- Must be 18 years of age or older when you apply

-- have continuously studied full-time in Canada in a study program at least eight months long
+- Must have continuously studied full-time in Canada in a study program at least eight months long

-- have graduated from a public post-secondary school, such as a college, trade/technical school or university
+- Must have graduated from a public post-secondary school, such as a college, trade/technical school or university

 You aren’t eligible to apply for a PGWP if you: